aaron-grau/curic/rails/projects/reddit_on_rails/README.md

 ## Phase II: `Sub` and `Post`

-A `Sub` is a topic-specific subforum to which users submit a `Post`.
+A `Sub` is a topic-specific sub-forum to which users submit a `Post`.
 Start by writing a `Sub` model and `SubsController`.
 The `Sub` should have `title` and `description` attributes and a `moderator` association.
 The creator of the `Sub` is the `moderator`.

 Write all the standard seven routes for `SubsController`.
-You can leave out `destroy` if you like.
+You can leave out `destroy` if you'd like.

 Write an `edit` route where the moderator is allowed to update the `title` and `description`.
 Use a `before_action` to